 Lastly, a huge cost saving benefit is a reduction in the long-term costs of supporting an aging IT infrastructure.

 Who is the cloud for?

-If we look at all the disruptors in the market, consider what these organisation’s key success factors are?
-They have utilised technology to bring either value or an efficiency to the end consumer.
+If we look at all the disruptors in the market, consider what these organization’s key success factors are?
+They have utilized technology to bring either value or an efficiency to the end consumer.
 As an example, Uber created an app that basically simplifies business processes for drivers and enables them to operate in an easy-to-use and efficient way.

 With the rise of cloud technology, consumers have a lot of selection and easy access via the web, stressing the need for businesses to capture the attention of the consumer by streamlining the customer experience, creating value and delivering benefits.

 Shift in markets cannot be ignored by businesses, big or small.
 Massive companies, such as Nokia, have fallen as they were too late to shift and adopt to consumer trends and needs.

 Moving to the cloud changes how businesses operate and deliver their services.
 If you plan and get your strategy right, you can transform your business to have easier access to clients in a more cost effective manner.